-Trump has given up all pretense of using dog-whistle phrases; at his rallies he goes full bull-horn in talking about a Hispanic invasion.
+Trump gave up all pretense of using dog-whistle phrases; at his rallies, he goes full bull-horn in talking about a Hispanic invasion.
 He has Tweeted about California’s law providing sanctuary to undocumented immigrants as a “ridiculous, crime infested & breeding concept.”
 He has talked about illegal immigrants (people he actually employs at some of his golf courses) as “animals.”

 Words such as “infestation,” “breeding,” and “animals” come straight out of Earl Turner’s playbook.

 “The extreme hostility to non-white immigrants espoused by the broader white power movement has been massaged and repackaged into the policy positions of Donald Trump and the Republican Party.

 - In July 2019, then-FBI Director Christopher Wray told the U.S. Congress that the majority of the agency’s domestic terrorism investigations involve white supremacy movements.

 - In 1973, the U.S. Justice Department laid charges under the Fair Housing Act against Fred Trump and his son, Donald Trump, for refusing to rent apartment units to African-Americans.
 The Trumps denied any wrongdoing but agreed to an out-of-court settlement to avoid having to go to trial.